DEAL-US/AYNEXT/README.md

 python DataGen.py --inF ./WN11.txt --outF ./WN11-dataset --minNumRel 10 --removeInv --change_source_random 2
 ```

-Let us now suppose that we want to generate an evaluation dataset from a rdf graph in a file named "wikidata.rdf".
+Let us now suppose that we want to generate an evaluation dataset from a rdf graph in a file named `wikidata.rdf`.
 We want to use 50% of the dataset for testing, but without generating negatives.
 We want to remove relations with less than 30 instances and only keep relations that cover 90% of the graph.
 We also want to remove inverses want to remove inverses with an overlapping threshold of 0.95.
 We don't want to generate the .gexf file.
 Finally, since the original file is large, we only want to use aroung 75% of its triples.
 We would run the following command:

 ```
 python DataGen.py --inF ./wikidata.rdf --outF ./wikidata-dataset --format rdf --fractionAll 0.75 --minNumRel 30 --reachFraction 0.9 --removeInv --thresInv 0.95 --fractionTest 0.5 --notExportGEXF
 ```

+The next section describe how the steps of the workflow can be customised.

 ### Preprocessing
-The basic data reading is performed by the "read" function of classes that extends the Reader class.
+The basic data reading is performed by the `read` function of classes that extends the Reader class.

-The preprocessing itself, however, is performed in the read function of the DatasetsGenerator class, which has most parameters relevant to preprocessing.
+The preprocessing itself, however, is performed in the read function of the `DatasetsGenerator` class, which has most parameters relevant to preprocessing.

-This class makes use of a Reader to obtain the dictionary/set of entities, relations and edges, and stores them in the attributes of the class.
+This class makes use of a `Reader` to obtain the dictionary/set of entities, relations and edges, and stores them in the attributes of the class.
 Any additional preprocessing would be included here.
 For example, let's assume we want to remove relations with name longer than 10 characters.
-We would do so by adding the following code before the "self.find_inverses()" line:
+We would do so by adding the following code before the `self.find_inverses()` line:

 ```python
 removed_rels = [rel for rel in self.relations if len(rel) > 10]